-The most important factor is to get a full, professionally prepared, appraisal of your position before making your decision.
+prepared, appraisal of your position before making your decision.
 Hopefully your retirement period is going to be long, stretching over decades, and one that is enjoyed in good health.

-However, it is the case that the future is going to be difficult to predict, in many different ways.
-Not only is it probable you won't know how long you have to plan for, you will also not know for sure your health position (and therefore your care requirements) as well as more general factors like future investment returns from different asset classes; future annuity rates and the wider economic patterns (for example, how inflation will behave).
+However, it is definitely the case that the future is almost certainly going to be difficult to predict, in many different ways.
+Not only is it probable you won't know how long you have to plan for, you will also not know for sure your health position (and therefore your care requirements) as well as much wider and more general factors like future investment returns from different asset classes; future annuity rates and the wider economic patterns (for example, how inflation will behave).